Increment-Finance/peripheral-contracts/docs/src/README.md

 # Increment Finance: Peripheral Contracts

 This repository contains peripheral smart contracts for [Increment Protocol](https://github.com/Increment-Finance/increment-protocol).
 Specifically, it contains contracts for distributing reward tokens to liquidity providers in the Perpetual markets, as well as a Safety Module which rewards stakers for providing economic security to the protocol.
+The Safety Module is comprised of a central SafetyModule contract, a StakedToken contract for staking, an SMRewardDistributor for handling reward distribution to stakers, and an AuctionModule contract for auctioning slashed tokens in the event of a shortfall in the protocol.

 ## Setup